arcus/education_modules/sql_basics/sql_basics.md

     allergies.stop IS NOT NULL; -- there is some value here, it's not empty

 ```
-@AlaSQL.eval("#dataTable6")
+@AlaSQL.eval("#dataTable10b")

-<table id="dataTable6" border="1"></table><br>
+<table id="dataTable10b" border="1"></table><br>

 Its also worth noting that null values are treated very differently from actual data.
 Note that you cannot use operators like `=` to ask if something is null, because null values are inherently unknowable, so we can't know what a null value is equal to.
 You can't do math with a null value and you can't compare to a null value.
 To illustrate this point, we can look at the example code below.

-Consider three options with regards to the `stop` column of `allergies`.
+Consider the options with regards to the `stop` column of `allergies`.
 The `stop` column will meet, for each row, one of the conditions below:

-1) A date less than (earlier than) March 1, 2020,
+1. A date less than (earlier than) March 1, 2020,
+2. A date equal to March 1, 2020,

-2) A date on or greater than (after) March 1, 2020,
+3. A date greater than (after) March 1, 2020,

-3) No date at all (null)
+4. No date at all (null)

 It's important to realize that the code below includes **only** the first case.
-Rows that meet the second condition are in direct violation of the WHERE clause and are not included.
-Rows that fall into the third condition (null) cannot be evaluated with a comparison operator, and are left out as well.
+Rows that meet the second or third condition are in direct violation of the WHERE clause and are not included.
+Rows that fall into the fourth condition (null) cannot be evaluated with a comparison operator, and are left out as well.

 ```sql
 SELECT *